JDN89/ChimpanC/README.md

 ## Compile and run

-You need minimum cmake version 3.28.3
+You need cmake version 3.28.3 at minimum.

 ```mkdir build && cd build``` \
 ```cmake ..``` \